-1. A private meeting of the inspection panel will take place at the start of the day before any meetings with the team.
-This will enable the panel to look at any evidence not available prior to the inspection (e.g. confidential and sensitive information).

-2. The first meeting with the provider will usually be with the programme leads.
+- 1. A private meeting of the inspection panel will take place at the start of the day before any meetings with the team.
+This will allow the panel to look at any evidence not available prior to the inspection (e.g. confidential and sensitive information). - 2.
+The first meeting with the provider will usually be with the programme leads.
 This is an introductory meeting and allows the panel to ask some general questions and to explore whether there are issues that are not covered in the paperwork.
-The programme leads should use this opportunity to ask the panel questions about any aspect of the inspection they are unsure about and to raise issues at the outset of the process.

-3. The core inspection meetings will be separated into individual Standards from the Standards for Education, where the inspection will look at a number of requirements that run across the standards.
-In this situation, the meeting in relation to Standard One will require all relevant personnel to attend to discuss aspects of the programme relating to patient protection.
-For Standard Two, all key personnel involved in the programmes quality evaluation and review will be needed.

-4. Finally, for Standard Three, all staff with responsibilities for student assessment should attend.
+The programme leads should use this opportunity to ask the panel questions about any aspect of the inspection they are unsure about and to raise issues at the start of the process. - 3.
+The core inspection meetings will be separated into individual Standards, where the inspection will look at several requirements that run across the Standards for Education.
+The meeting on Standard One will require all relevant personnel to attend to discuss aspects of the programme relating to patient protection.
+For Standard Two, all key personnel involved in the programme's quality evaluation and review will be needed. - 4.
+For Standard Three, all staff with responsibilities for student assessment should attend.
 Despite their numbering, there is no fixed rule regarding the order in which these meetings should appear in the timetable.
-For inspections that are focused on particular requirements, the EQA team member leading the inspection will contact the provider to discuss the timetable and agree a suitable agenda.

-5. Where practical, meetings should be limited to eight or fewer attendees.
+For inspections that are focused on certain requirements, the EQA team member leading the inspection will contact the provider to discuss the timetable and agree a suitable agenda. - 5.
+Where practical, meetings should be limited to eight attendees or fewer.
 The panel will want to hear from everyone during the meetings.
-The panel reserves the right to request meetings with staff without senior managers or programme leads in attendance.

-6. The inspection timetable should allow for an early opportunity to meet with final year students and include meetings with students from all earlier years through the course of the visit.
-These meetings will be run concurrently where possible.
-Student selection will normally be done by the EQA team member requesting a list of students by candidate number so that the panel can choose a random selection of students to attend the meeting(s).
-For shorter inspections, students from different year groups may be asked to attend the same meeting.

-7. In addition to the staff directly involved with the delivery and assessment of the programme, the panel may also need to speak to any staff involved in programme quality assurance and curriculum development and those working away from the central site, including outreach tutors.
-Videoconference or teleconference may be used if travel to the main school site is not practical for the inspection.

-8. Where relevant, there will be time allocated for the panel to spend some time looking at the evidence provided in the base room.

-9. The inspection panel will continuously review their findings throughout the inspection.
-On occasion, the timetable may need to be revised at short notice if additional meetings or an opportunity for the inspection panel members to discuss findings in private is required.

-10. The panel will hold a private meeting ahead of the 'Final Meeting with Programme Leads'.
-Should the panel agree that there are urgent issues that need to be addressed immediately, we will inform providers of this at the end of the inspection and follow this up with written feedback within a week of the inspection.
-At this stage, the panel may also make an urgent recommendation to the GDC registrar regarding the sufficiency of the programme for registration.
+The panel reserves the right to request meetings with staff without senior managers or programme leads in attendance. - 6.
+The inspection timetable should allow for an early opportunity to meet with final year students and include meetings with students from all earlier years through the course of the visit.
+These meetings will be held at the same time where possible.
+Student selection will normally be done by the EQA team member, requesting a list of students by candidate number so that the panel can choose a random selection of students to attend the meeting(s).
+For shorter inspections, students from different year groups may be asked to attend the same meeting. - 7.
+In addition to the staff directly involved with the delivery and assessment of the programme, the panel may also need to speak to any staff involved in programme quality assurance and curriculum development and those working away from the central site, including outreach tutors.
+Virtual meetings can be used if travel to the main school site is not practical for the inspection. - 8.
+Where relevant, there will be time allocated for the panel to look at the evidence provided in the base room. - 9.
+The inspection panel will continuously review their findings throughout the inspection.
+Sometimes, the timetable may need to be revised at short notice if additional meetings or an opportunity for the inspection panel members to discuss findings in private is required. - 10.
+The panel will hold a private meeting ahead of the final meeting with programme leads.
+Should the panel agree that there are issues that need to be addressed immediately, we will inform providers of this at the end of the inspection and follow this up with written feedback within a week.
+At this stage, the panel may also make an urgent recommendation to the GDC Registrar regarding the sufficiency of the programme.